xraypy/xraylarch/doc/xasviewer/overview.rst

 normalize the data, so that normalized XAFS (which goes from 0 below the absorption edge to 1 above the absorption edge) is available for downstream analysis.
-The "Normalization" panel of XAS Viewer shows most of the parameters needed for selectign the energy threshold value 'E0', doing pre-edge subtraction, and estimating the value of the edge step.
+The "Normalization" panel of XAS Viewer shows most of the parameters needed for selecting the energy threshold value 'E0', doing pre-edge subtraction, and estimating the value of the edge step.

 This step is also typically where data corrections and summing of multiple spectra will be done.
-There are variety of Task-specific Dialog boxes may be used to perform optional data procesing and analysis tasks.
+There are variety of Task-specific Dialog boxes may be used to perform optional data processing and analysis tasks.
 These dialogs are brought up from the Menu of the XAS Viewer window, and include tools for the following data processing operations: